adelinosousa/gh-cli-auth/README.md

 **NOTE**: When using both plugins, ensure that you **only** apply the plugin version to <u>settings</u> plugin block and not to the <u>project</u> plugin block, as it will lead to a conflict.
 You also won't be able to obtain GitHub token from the `ghCliAuth` extension if you're setting `RepositoriesMode` as `FAIL_ON_PROJECT_REPOS`, as it is only _currently_ available in the `project` plugin.
+This plugin is also **not** compatible with locally precompiled plugin scripts in your `settings.gradle.kts` file, due to the way Gradle handles plugin resolution during the initialization phase.

 ### Configuration